guilhermelim/mongodb-bk/README.md

 // Restore your MongoDB database from a backup in Google Drive backup.restore("<backup-file-id>");

+// List all files and folders in the Google Drive folder backup.list();

+// Delete a file or folder from Google Drive backup.delete("<file-or-folder-id>");

+// Delete all files and optionally folders from Google Drive backup.deleteAll();

+// Empty the trash in Google Drive backup.emptyTrash();
 ```

 Please make sure to replace `<path-to-your-credentials.json-file>`, `<your-mongodb-uri>`, `<your-google-drive-folder-id>`, and `<backup-file-id>` with actual values.

 **How to get the Google Drive folder ID?**
 To get your Google Drive folder ID, navigate to the folder in your web browser.
 The URL will be something like this: `https://drive.google.com/drive/u/0/folders/1j-i25sHPM0wsKrjv2dUgsKl3STbq0qDp`.
 The Google Drive folder ID is the last part of the URL, after `/folders/`.
 In this example, the folder ID is `1j-i25sHPM0wsKrjv2dUgsKl3STbq0qDp`.

+## API

+### `backup(fileName?: string): Promise<string | null>`

+Creates a backup of the MongoDB and saves it on Google Drive.

+- `fileName` (optional): The name of the backup file.
+If not provided, a default name will be used.

+Returns a promise that resolves to the ID of the backup file on Google Drive.

+### `restore(fileId: string, deleteBeforeRestore?: boolean): Promise<boolean>`

+Restores MongoDB from a backup on Google Drive.

+- `fileId`: ID of the backup file on Google Drive.
+- `deleteBeforeRestore` (optional): If true, deletes all data in MongoDB before restoring.
+Default is false.

+Returns a promise that resolves to a boolean indicating whether the restore operation was successful.

+### `list(includeFolders?: boolean): Promise<ListResponse>`

+Lists files and optionally folders in Google Drive.

+- `includeFolders` (optional): Specifies whether to include folders in the list.
+Default is false.

+Returns a promise that resolves to a `ListResponse` object containing information about the files and folders.

+### `delete(fileOrFolderId: string): Promise<boolean>`

+Deletes a file or folder from Google Drive.

+- `fileOrFolderId`: ID of the file or folder to delete.

+Returns a promise that resolves to a boolean indicating whether the delete operation was successful.

+### `deleteAll(deleteFolders?: boolean): Promise<boolean>`

+Deletes all files and optionally folders from Google Drive.

+- `deleteFolders` (optional): Specifies whether to delete folders as well.
+Default is false.

+Returns a promise that resolves to `true` if all files and folders were deleted successfully, and `false` otherwise.

+### `emptyTrash(): Promise<boolean>`

+Empties the trash in Google Drive, permanently deleting all files and folders.

+Returns a promise that resolves to a boolean indicating whether the trash was emptied successfully.

 ## Contribution